Rio Tinto CEO resigns after destruction of 46,000-year-old sacred Indigenous site - KESQ

 Rio Tinto CEO resigns after destruction of 46,000-year-old sacred Indigenous site

-Rio Tinto CEO Jean-Sébastien Jacques has resigned as the mining giant continues to face pressure from investors for blowing up a 46,000-year-old sacred Indigenous site in Australia to expand an iron ore mine.
+Rio Tinto CEO Jean-Sébastien Jacques has resigned under pressure from investors over the company’s destruction of a 46,000-year-old sacred Indigenous site in Australia to expand an iron ore mine.

 Jacques will leave once his successor is chosen or at the end of next March, whichever date comes first, according to the company.